wolfaholic/wolfaholic/README.md

 <h1 align="center">Hi 👋, I'm Melissa</h1>
 <h3 align="center">A passionate full-stack developer</h3>

+Currently, contributing to dynamic web development projects using React, JavaScript, CSS, HTML, Express, and RESTful APIs!
+Feel free to check out my pinned projects or connect with me on LinkedIn to learn more.

+- 🔭 I’m building my professional portfolio

+- 🌱 I’m currently learning ...React and reinforcing my knowledge of the fundamentals: CSS, HTML, and JSS.

+- 👯 I’m interested in collaborating on open source projects

+- I am always looking for new ways to grow and learn

-Moving over from a long career of customer service, billing and retail.
+Moving over from a long career in customer service, billing, and retail.
 In 2019 I enrolled as a student at Lambda School learning full stack web development.
-I am currently set to earn my endorsement late 2022.

-- 🔭 I’m currently working on ...my professional portfolio.

-- 🌱 I’m currently learning ...React and reinforcing my knowledge of the fundamentals: CSS, HTML and JS.

-- 👯 I’m looking to collaborate on ...I am hoping that once I have a stronger confidence in my code that I can help and get in on an open source project or find a mentor to work with on a project that will help to reinforce my knowledge and help me grow as developer.

-- I am always looking on new ways to grow and learn.
-I am simultaniously while I learn web development, self-teaching UI design.

-- I enjoy various hobbies that I look to blend in with my work, such as photography and graphic design.
-But I also enjoy writing short stories, reading, art of almost any kind.
-I enjoy being creative and I try to let that show through everything I do.
+I am currently set to earn my endorsement in late 2022.
+I enjoy various creative hobbies that I look to blend in with my work, such as photography and graphic design.
+Likewise, I also enjoy writing short stories, reading and appreciating art of almost any kind

 <h3 align="left">Connect with me:</h3>